informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 ![IBC connection handshake relay](assets/IBC_conn_handshake_relay.jpeg)

 ##### MsgConnectionOpenInit
 The `MsgConnectionOpenInit` message is used to initialize a connection.
-In this section it is assumed to be relayed to A.
+This is done when the relay thread starts, after loading the configuration that includes the connection information and before entering its event loop.
+In this section it is assumed the message is relayed to A.
 ```rust
 pub struct MsgConnectionOpenInit {
     pub connection_id:  ConnectionId, // connAtoB